oneconvergence/dkube-examples/image_cloudevents/README.md

  - Open `resources.ipynb`
  > **Warning** Ensure that `Cleanup = False` in the last cell, since it may have been changed in a previous execution

- - Edit the following variables:
+ - If you called your code repo something other than `monitoring-examples`, edit the following variable:
    - `DKUBE_TRAINING_CODE_NAME` = *`<your-code-repo>`*

 ### Serving and Monitoring on Same Cluster